-Attached hereto as APPENDIX G is the Pennsylvania Turnpike 2018 Traffic Study (the "2018 Traffic Study") prepared by CDM Smith dated April 20, 2018 together with a "bring down" letter dated April 29, 2019 (the "2019 Bringdown Letter" and together with the 2018 Traffic Study, the "Traffic Study").
-The Traffic Study, which should be reviewed in its entirety, updates the 2015 Traffic Study conducted by CDM Smith (formerly Wilbur Smith Associates).
+Attached hereto as APPENDIX G is the Pennsylvania Turnpike 2018 Traffic Study (the "2018 Traffic Study") prepared by CDM Smith dated April 20, 2018 together with a "bring down" letter dated April 29, 2019 (the "2019 Bringdown Letter," and together with the 2018 Traffic Study the "Traffic Study").
+The Traffic Study should be reviewed in its entirety.

-Total adjusted gross toll revenue is estimated to increase from \$1.1 billion in Fiscal Year 2016-17 to \$4.8 billion by Fiscal Year 2048-49, representing 4.7% annualized growth.
-Traffic data for the Fiscal Year ended May 31, 2018 indicates a 7.7% increase in net fare revenue, with an increase in traffic volume of 0.2%, as compared to the same period in Fiscal Year ended May 31, 2017.
-Preliminary, unaudited traffic data for Fiscal Year 2019 indicates a 10.9% increase in net fare revenue, with a 2.0% increase in traffic volume, as compared to Fiscal Year 2018.
-See APPENDIX A - "THE PENNSYLVANIA TURNPIKE COMMISSION-CERTAIN FINANCIAL INFORMATION - Five-Year Financial
+Total adjusted gross toll revenue is estimated to increase from \$1.2 billion in Fiscal Year 2017-18 to \$4.8 billion by Fiscal Year 2048-49, representing 4.7% annualized growth.
+Traffic data for the Fiscal Year ended May 31, 2019 indicates a 10.9% increase in net fare revenue, with an increase in traffic volume of 2.0%, as compared to the same period in Fiscal Year ended May 31, 2018.
+Preliminary, unaudited traffic data for Fiscal Year 2020 indicates an 8.6% increase in net fare revenue, with a 0.1% increase in traffic volume, as compared to Fiscal Year 2019.
+See APPENDIX A - "THE PENNSYLVANIA TURNPIKE COMMISSION-CERTAIN FINANCIAL INFORMATION - Five-Year Financial History."

-History."
 The Traffic Study should be read in its entirety for a full description of the assumptions and methodologies used to develop such forecasts.
 The Commission believes that it will have sufficient revenue to meet the debt, capital and operational obligations of the Commission in future years.
 See "CERTAIN RISK FACTORS" and APPENDIX G - "TRAFFIC AND REVENUE STUDY."